smart-data-models/dataModel.Transportation/VehicleModel/doc/spec_DE.md

         model: https://schema.org/brand
         type: Property
     cargoVolume:
-      description: 'The available volume for cargo or luggage.
+      description: The available volume for cargo or luggage.
 For automobiles, this is usually the trunk volume.
-If only a single value is provided (type Number) it will refer to the maximum volume'
+If only a single value is provided (type Number) it will refer to the maximum volume
       minimum: 0
       type: number
       x-ngsi: